achmedhibatillah/chatty/README.md

 This is the RESTful API server for Chatty, an AI chatbot application.
 Built with Django and Django REST Framework.

-⚠️ Currently in development — features and API endpoints are subject to change.
+⚠️ Currently in development, features and API endpoints are subject to change.

+How to run server?
+PYTHONPATH=$(pwd) python rest/manage.py runserver